Toyosi1992/HTML-AND-CSS/README.md

 Implemented HTML <video> and <img> tags, focusing on asset paths and fall-back text for accessibility.
 # One-Page Website
 Developed a clean, single-page navigation structure using anchor tags and unique IDs to ensure a seamless user experience
+# Website Portfolio
+This page is an example home page for my website portfolio that is styled using Boostrap 4.
+It contains many Boostrap components including but not limited to a navbar, jumbotron, form, cards, and dropdowns.